guettli/python-tips/README.md

 ## Type Annotations

 For me it feels much more productive to write tests, compared to write type annotations.
 I don't think type annotations are important.
-They increase the code size, which decreases the readability.
+They increase the code size, which means my eyes read more and my brain needs to process more data.
+This increases the cognitive load.
+With other words type annotations sometimes decreases the readability.

 # Web Development